Heritage properties: building works and development

 Some temporary work or routine maintenance on a heritage property does not need approval.

-Call the Department of Lands, Planning and the Environment's Heritage Branch on (08) 8999 5039 for more information.
+Call the Department of Tourism and Culture's Heritage Branch on (08) 8999 5039 for more information.

 How to identify a heritage place

 You can find out if a property is protected under the Heritage Act by searching the NT Heritage Register.

 All Aboriginal and Macassan archaeological places and sites are automatically protected under the Heritage Act, whether they are recorded or not.

 Call the Heritage Branch on (08) 8999 5039 if you are unsure about the status of your property.

 Any work carried out to a heritage property must follow the Heritage Act.